- Housing License Agreement

 Once keys are provided, a resident may move in.
 Within two weeks of move-in, the Real Estate Office will follow up with the resident to arrange a mutually convenient time to conduct a move in inspection to insure everything is in good working order and to answer any additional questions the resident may have.
 The completed and signed move-in inspection form will become a part of the Housing License Agreement.

 When a resident provides written notice to the Real Estate Office of intent to move out or if a resident’s employment at the College is terminated for any reason, the Real Estate Office will follow up with the resident to complete the necessary paperwork to cancel the Housing License Agreement and to conduct a final move-out inspection.
 Once a move-out inspection form is completed and signed, the security deposit refund will be processed.

 To assist with your move out, we provide a Vacate Checklist.

 IV.
 Housing Repairs and Maintenance (See Appendix D-Facilities Web Request)

-All college units are maintained and repaired by the Facilities Department- either directly by college personnel or through a third-party service provider.
-All maintenance personnel carry either a college ID card or a college-issued contractor badge.
-Residents are encouraged to properly identify anyone arriving to perform work and to report immediately to the Facilities Department anyone who is not authorized.
+All College units are maintained and repaired by the Facilities Department- either directly by College personnel or through a third-party service provider.
+All maintenance personnel carry either a College ID card or a College-issued contractor badge.
+Residents are encouraged to properly identify anyone arriving to perform work and to report immediately to Facilities anyone who is not authorized.